stadiamaps/ferrostar/guide/src/android/foreground-service.md

 # Android Foreground Service

-An android foreground service is provided that runs automatically during a navigation trip.
-This complies with Google's guidance on continued location access [Foreground Location Requirements](https://support.google.com/googleplay/android-developer/answer/9799150#Accessing%20location%20in%20the%20foreground).
+Ferrostar provides an Android foreground service that runs automatically during a trip.
+Such a service is required to comply with Google's [Foreground Location Requirements](https://support.google.com/googleplay/android-developer/answer/9799150#Accessing%20location%20in%20the%20foreground).

 ## Overview

 The Kotlin `ForegroundServiceManager` links `FerrostarCore` to the foreground service `FerrostarForegroundService` using a binder.
-This technique allows us to bind the foreground service to a navigation trip operated by the core.
-When navigation starts, the foreground service is started and bound.
-When navigation is stopped, we stop the foreground and unbind it.
-Note, you must call stop on ferrostar core to stop the notification.
+This technique allows us to bind the foreground service to a trip operated by the core.
+When navigation starts, the foreground service is started and bound automatically.
+Similarly, when we stop navigating, the core will stop the foreground and unbind it.

+Note: you must call stop on Ferrostar core to stop the notification.
 It does not automatically close out when the user arrives because location updates are not stopped.

 ### Setting Up Permissions

-This feature uses the existing `AndroidManifest.xml` items in the ferrostar core module.
+This feature uses the existing `AndroidManifest.xml` items in the Ferrostar core module.
 These do not need to be added to your app.

 ```xml
     <!-- Foreground service permission -->